SWEET group: Optimizing Outcomes in Children and Young People with Diabetes

 SWEET was initiated in 2008 as a project funded by the EU Public Health Program.
 Since 2011, SWEET has been functioning as an independent legal entity and has developed into a global initiative.

 Diabetes centers can apply for SWEET membership and certification.
 A set of requirements and criteria have been defined which determine the membership category and certification: Centre of Reference, Collaborative Centre or Associated Centre.
-SWEET started with 12 centers in Europe in 2008 and currently includes 157 centers from 64 countries from all continents.
-SWEET also includes corporate members and is grateful for the ongoing support they provide.
+SWEET started with 12 centers in Europe in 2008 and currently includes more than 160 centers from 64 countries from all continents.
+SWEET also has corporate members and is grateful for the ongoing support they provide.

 SWEET has published a range of articles in peer reviewed international journals and SWEET members have presented results of the benchmarking and research at several national and international conferences.
 With the increasing amount of data from centers across the world, research will continue to be a key priority for SWEET.